 That’s a lot to squeeze around two bites and some stomach settling, with Ware standing there tilt-hatted, watching me.
 I either chew exceptionally slowly, or I think very fast.

-But Won’t also acknowledges that this is being written down in the future, which raises some interesting questions about continuity:
+But Won’t also acknowledges that this is being written in the future, which raises some interesting questions about continuity:

 I look down on something I’ve seen in dreams at least a thousand times during the past thirty-seven years.